|

 (When printing the tide tables, if you would like the row and column background colors to be visible as they are on the screen, in your Internet Explorer, click Tools > Options > Advanced, and then tick the 'print background colors and images' box, (about halfway down the list), then click 'ok'.)
 Tidal

 Currents and their Effect The flow rate at Yarmouth is around 4mph at mid-tide.
 Even as high as Potter Heigham and Horning, it is still around 1mph.
-This may not sound very much, but when you consider that the average Broads Authority speed limit is 5mph, (which is measured 'over ground'), your boat speed through the water would therefore be 6mph with an adverse tide, and only 4mph with a favorable tide.
+This may not sound very much, but when you consider that the average Broads Authority speed limit is 5mph, (which is measured 'over the ground'), your boat speed through the water would therefore need to be 6mph with an adverse tide, and only 4mph with a favorable tide.
 Again, this may not seem worth worrying about, but speed differences as small as this can take a disproportionate amount of effort, (and noise level and fuel consumption) to achieve with the type of boats used on the broads.
-Without getting too technical, 'displacement' type hulls have an absolute maximum possible speed based on their waterline length, irrespective of the size of their engine.
-Not only that, their efficiency reduces rapidly towards that limit.
-A typical 27 foot cruiser requires more than twice the power to achieve 6mph than it needs for 4mph, and with smaller boats the difference is even greater as their potential maximum speed is disproportionately less.
+Without getting too technical, their 'displacement' type hulls are constrained by an absolute maximum possible speed based on their waterline length, irrespective of the size of their engine.
+Not only that, their fuel and engine efficiency reduces rapidly towards that limit.
+A typical 27 foot cruiser requires more than twice the power to achieve 6mph than it needs for 4mph, and with smaller boats the difference is even greater, as their potential maximum speed is disproportionately less.

 High

-& Low Tide Time Variations over the System The Tide Calculator shows the actual height at key points on the system for the date and time displayed, together with the next predicted low and high tide at those points.
-The calculations (as with all Broads tide predictions) are reasonably accurate as regards high and low water times, but the amount of rise and fall is greatly affected by wind and rain conditions.
-If you are planning to pass under a low bridge, such as Potter Heigham through to Hickling, you cannot always guarantee that 'low water' will be any lower than 'high water' !!
-If there has been high rainfall or if the winds in the North Sea are of any strength and from the North or North east, they tend to push the North Sea down to the restriction of the Dover Straits and keep the sea level high at Great Yarmouth.
-This then has the effect of preventing the ebb tide from exiting to the sea, resulting in a no low water followed by a high tide on a high tide.
-Passage through Potter & Wroxham bridges, (for average height cruisers) is frequently blocked for days at a time, particularly in late summer.
+& Low Tide Time Variations over the System This Tide Calculator shows the actual height at key points on the system for the date and time displayed, together with the next predicted low and high tide at those points.
+It initially defaults to now (today, this instant), but you can change the date and time for a new prediction with the buttons provided.
+The calculations (as with all Broads tide predictions), are reasonably accurate as regards high and low water times, but the amount of rise and fall is greatly affected by wind and rain conditions.
+If you are planning to pass under a low bridge, such as Potter Heigham through to Hickling, you cannot always presume that 'low water' will be any lower than 'high water' !!
+If there has been high rainfall or if the winds in the North Sea are of any strength and from the North or North east, they tend to push the surface level of the North Sea down to the narrows of the Dover Straits and keep the sea level high at Great Yarmouth.
+This then has the unfortunate effect of preventing the ebb tide from exiting to the sea, resulting in no low water.
+Passage through Potter & Wroxham bridges, (for average height cruisers) is frequently blocked for days at a time, particularly in late summer/Autumn.
 Therefore, if you planning a holiday cruise in advance to pass under these bridges, you are well advised to leave your plans flexible, and consult the Bridge Pilots nearer the day.
 (Their use at Potter Heigham is mandatory for hired craft anyway.)
 The

 |